Dacili/Nswag-client-generation-with-Swagger/README.md

 Copy nswag.json, rename it to some_name.nswag (notice the extension), in our case:  nswagNewOne.nswag
 Update the nswag.json according to the new backend.
 And run it with cmd:  nswag run **nswagNewOne.nswag** /runtime:NetCore21
 You can do the same, to extract this command in package json as:  "updateClient2": "nswag run nswagNewOne.nswag /runtime:NetCore21"

+Notice that generated client functions are returning **Promises** as a result.
+If you want to change that, to return **Observables** instead, change the nswag.json configuration (template from Fetch to Angular)
+**"template": "Angular"**

 ## Now you have generated clients, and they are ready for use!
 Yaaay